-It used to be referred to in hushed tones as ‘the change’, but the taboo around the menopause is finally being busted, liberating millions of women from suffering in silence
+It used to be referred to in hushed tones as ‘the change’, but a menopause revolution is underway, liberating millions of women from suffering in silence

 Presenter Lorraine Kelly shared her personal experience on daytime TV.
 Davina McCall has made not one but two documentaries addressing it.
 Mariella Frostrup’s survival handbook tackled it with sound advice and wry humour.